SameeranB/SameeranB/README.md

 #### ⚡ I love taking ideas and making them a reality.
 I just happen to be a Software Engineer...
 ---
 🔭 Here's What I'm Working On Right Now:
 * Django and Django Rest Framework
 * NuxtJS
-* UI Design Using Figma

 🌱 And Here's What I'm Learning:
-* Docker and Kubernetes
-* Travis CI
-* The Agile Methodology
+* Web Dev using GoLang

 📫  I'd Love To Get In Touch:
 * [Email](mailto:sameeranbandishti93@gmail.com)